peterhry/peterhrynkow.com/_posts/2019-01-13-hacking-browser-image-interpolation-for-fun-and-profit.md

 categories: [performance]
 icon: 🔥
 ---
-Normally, a small image that has been enlarged looks terrible — especially if it contains a graphic like a logo or text — but the technique I'm about to show you is all about blowing up tiny images and the results might surprise you.
+Normally, an image looks distorted or pixelated after being enlarged — especially if it contains a graphic like a logo or text — but the technique I'm about to show you is all about blowing up tiny images and the results might surprise you.

 Let’s say you want to use this image as a full page background on your website: